raphiz/raphael.li/src/blog/2025/02/stop-obsessing-over-micro-benchmarks.md

   - Kotlin
   - Postgres
   - JVM
-date: 2024-09-22
+date: 2025-02-24
 ---

 Recently, I saw a blog post, claiming that [Lists are faster than Sequences](https://chrisbanes.me/posts/use-sequence/).
 Soon after, the obligatory [contradiction](https://erikvv.github.io/sequence-revenge/) appeared.

 Performance discussions like this often miss the point.
-Instead of focusing on micro-optimizations, developers should prioritize **maintainability and profiling**.
+Instead of focusing on micro-optimizations, we should prioritize **maintainability and readability** and invest in **mastering profiler tools and techniques**.

 ## Performance in the Real World